 Ex. musician, player, he, playground, lake, jacket

 PREDICATE- what action the subject does or links the subject by telling what the subject is.

 My thick jacket was very warm.

-6. Last, give students an independent assessment and track their progress.
+Once you think your students had enough practice, give them an independent assessment and track their progress.
 This useful information can be used with forming small instructional groups or end of year review.

 USEFUL TIP: When writing responses to questions, have students write in COMPLETE SENTENCES by repeating part of the question in their answer.
 For example: Why did Mary show Dickon the garden?
 Mary showed Dickon the garden because……….
 This will give them practice writing complete sentences throughout the year!

 I hope these ideas will help you and your students!
 ROCK ‘N’ WRITE!!!!!

 Check out my FREE writing masterclass!
 CLICK HERE